 - 3.13.
-Details of the lifestyle investment option and additional funds are set out in the attached updated Default Statement of Investment Principles (SIP) dated September 2023.
+Details of the lifestyle investment option and additional funds are set out in the attached updated Default Statement of Investment Principles (SIP) dated September 2024.
 This covers the aims and objectives in relation to the default options and the general principles underlying the broader investment policy in relation to the DC and AVC assets. - 3.14.
 The new SIP also confirms how ESG, climate change and stewardship are integrated within investment processes when appointing new investment managers and monitoring existing investment managers.
+It also confirms the Trustee's view on the inclusion of illiquid investments as part of the default investment strategy.
 Monitoring is undertaken on a regular basis and is documented at least annually. - 3.15.
 The Trustee's key stewardship themes are as follows: - a.
 Environment climate change and biodiversity. - b.
 Social modern slavery. - c.
 Governance Board diversity.